mehtaculous/discover-tv/README.md

 # [Discover TV](https://discover-tv.herokuapp.com)

-A web application for discovering new and popular tv shows
+A search engine for discovering new and popular tv shows

 ## Languages, Frameworks & Tools